phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

 IBM is a fairly late entry to the lightweight application server solutions with [Websphere Liberty](https://developer.ibm.com/wasdev/websphere-liberty/), of which the core has been open-sourced recently under [OpenLiberty](https://openliberty.io/).

-But this late entry might be the reason why have done certain things right and very clean.
+But this late entry might be the reason why they have done certain things right and very clean.
 The way that you can only load the parts that you need with features, and how you can extend the server with your own features, is awesome.
-And even though underlying other application server are also doing some modularity with OSGi (or JBoss Modules), it's just easier with Liberty.
-Including [Microprofile](https://microprofile.io/) is just another feature.
-Other application servers has added MicroProfile to their fatjar ("Micro") distributions, and even though I believe it's possible to also add it to the full application server release, it's not easy to do.
+Even though other application servers are also doing some modularity with OSGi (or JBoss Modules), it's just easier with Liberty.
+For Liberty, including [Microprofile](https://microprofile.io/) is just another feature.
+Other application servers have added MicroProfile to their fatjar ("Micro") distributions, and even though I believe it's possible to also add it to the full application server release, it's not easy to do.

 The other cool thing is how you can very easily decide the deployment model only at deploy time.
 So you can have the best of all worlds.
-You can develop against a full application server with the thinwar model (quick turnaround).
+You can develop against a full application server with the thinwar model to get a quick turnaround.
-When building you can assemble a fatjar, thinwar, docker image or all of them.
+When building, you can assemble a fatjar, thinwar, docker image or all of them.
 What you develop against stays the same.

 ## OpenLiberty with MicroProfile example.

-I have create a simple application to demonstrate this deployment options.
+I have created a simple application to demonstrate these deployment options.
 (Code is available in [GitHub](https://github.com/phillip-kruger/quote-service))

-I did not want to build a basic "Hello world", as I want to include some of the MicroProfile features, so this is a "Quote of the Day" app.
+I did not want to build a basic "Hello world", as I wanted to include some of the MicroProfile features, so this is a "Quote of the Day" app.
 It uses a factory to load a quote provider (there is only one for now).
 The current provider gets and caches a quote from [forismatic.com](http://forismatic.com/en/api/).
 I use the [MicroProfile Configuration API](https://www.ibm.com/support/knowledgecenter/en/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/cwlp_microprofile_overview.html) to configure things like the HTTP Proxy, the URL and the provider to load.
 I use the [MicroProfile Fault Tolerance API](https://www.ibm.com/support/knowledgecenter/en/was_beta_liberty/com.ibm.websphere.liberty.autogen.beta.doc/ae/rwlp_feature_mpFaultTolerance-1.0.html)